thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 The DAA Issuer’s group public key certificate replaces the individual Attester Identity documents during authenticity validation as a part of the appraisal of Evidence conducted by a Verifier.
 This is in contrast to intuition that there has to be a unique Attester Identity per device.

-For DAA, the role of the Endorser is essentially the same, but they now provide Attester endorsement documents to the DAA Issuer rather than directly to the Verifier.
-These Attester endorsement documents enable the Attester to obtain a credential from the DAA Issuer.
+For DAA, the role of the Endorser is essentially the same, but it now provides Attester endorsements to the DAA Issuer rather than directly to the Verifier.
+These Attester endorsements enable the Attester to obtain a credential from the DAA Issuer.

 # DAA changes to the RATS Architecture